 Hilton – DoubleTree Metropolitan New York City – Hotel Best Price Match Guarantee

-- Hilton Website: Total price, including all fees and taxes: $1,807 – signed in as a member.
+- Hilton Website: Total price, including all costs and taxes: $1,807 – signed in as a member.

 I called Hilton on this one.
 Hilton will not honor this rate because they consider this rate a member-only price.
 Not true.
 You can book this rate even if you are not a member of Travelzoo.
 Hilton also wanted to debate if this was an apple to apple comparison.
 For example, could the rate I received on TravelZoo be canceled?
 Irrelevant because the lowest price on Hilton is a pre-paid non-refundable rate.
 I am still mulling over, taking them to the task, and filing a claim to make my point and hold them accountable.
 The flip side is I am considering divorcing the Hilton.
 I have had a great 20-year relationship with them that is close to over.
 Hilton’s loyalty program depletes every year, and the points needed for award nights continue to rise.
 The only advantage Hilton currently has is its presence; they are everywhere.

 IHG – Crowne Plaza: Times Square Manhattan – Hotel Best Price Match Guarantee